jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

 * Specify the following outputs (and skip the advanced options):

   * **Folder**: *path to your working folder*
-  * **Name**: *fraction_level1_estimation.bsq*
+  * **Name**: :file:`fraction_level1_estimation.bsq`

 7. Run the application
 ----------------------

-* Click on the |run| button to run the application.
+* Click on the |action| button to run the application.
 The outputs appear in the Data Sources panel.

 8. Visualize the urban land cover fraction map
 ----------------------------------------------

-* Display the newly created *‘fraction_level1_estimation.bsq’*.
+* Display the newly created :file:`fraction_level1_estimation.bsq`.
 The file consists of 4 bands, where each band represents a fraction map of the defined target classes.
 Display the fraction map in a useful render style and appropriate contrast stretch:

   * e.g., as **multibandcolor** RGB composite of three target classes in a single Map Window.
 For stretching fraction maps to the full range of possible fraction, set Min = 0 and Max = 1.
   * e.g., as **singlegray** image per target class in multiple Map Windows.
 For stretching fraction maps to the full range of possible fraction, set **Min** = 0 and **Max** = 1.

 * Visually explore your fraction map.
-You may open ‘enmap_berlin.bsq’ in a separate Map Window for comparison.
+You may open :file:`enmap_berlin.bsq` in a separate Map Window for comparison.
 You may use the **Identify** tool together with the **Identify cursor location values option to display fraction values** |identifytools2| of pixels.

 .. image:: tut_img/15_vismaps.png
    :width: 100%

 .. admonition:: Learning activities

-   * **D1**: Visually explore the fraction map (*fraction_level1_estimation.bsq*).
+   * **D1**: Visually explore the fraction map (:file:`fraction_level1_estimation.bsq`).
 How are level 1 land cover distributed across the urban gradient.
 Are the fraction values physically plausible?

      .. raw:: html